-The IPPF 'Mission' aims 'to enhance and protect organisational value by providing risk-based and objective assurance, advice and insight.'
+'to enhance and protect organisational value by providing risk-based and objective assurance, advice and insight.'

-The 'Core Principles' underpin delivery of the IPPF mission, requiring that the internal audit function:
+The 'Core Principles' that underpin delivery of the IPPF mission require internal audit functions to:

-- Demonstrates integrity. - Demonstrates competence and due professional care.

-- o Is objective and free from undue influence (independent). - o Aligns with the strategies, objectives and risks of the organisation. - o Is appropriately positioned and adequately resourced. - Demonstrates quality and continuous improvement. - o Communicates effectively. - o Provides risk-based assurance. - o Is insightful, proactive, and future-focused. - o Promotes organisational improvement.
+- Demonstrate integrity - o Demonstrate competence and due professional care - Be objective and free from undue influence (independent) - o Align with the strategies, objectives and risks of the organisation - o Be appropriately positioned and adequately resourced - o Demonstrate quality and continuous improvement - Communicate effectively - Provide risk-based assurance - Be insightful, proactive, and future-focused - Promote organisational improvement.